Telegram Bot API: An Introduction

 3. Build the Telegram Bot

 Now that we have generated the token for our newly created Telegram bot, we can go ahead and start building its logic.
-In order to let users interact with our bot, we need to provide some commands.
+To let users interact with our bot, we need to provide some commands.

 First, let’s build a proper welcome message that will be presented to the users whenever they type /start: